harshit000794/Data-Analysis/README.md

 # Data Analytics Portfolio:

 A repository of projects that I have done or I am working on solving different problems through data analytics.
 I have a short description of the what the projects are about.
-To see the full analysis and code, click on the link below.
+To see the full analysis and code, click on the links.

 ## Projects: